Eurojackpot: History

+In March 2024, the draws adopted a new set design, replacing the previous set that was used since the beginning.

 Participating countries

 Eurojackpot is available to the residents of the countries participating in the official draw i.e. Croatia, Denmark, Estonia, Finland, Germany, Iceland, Italy, Latvia, Lithuania, the Netherlands, Norway, Slovenia, Spain and Sweden.
-Czech Republic and Hungary joined in October 2014.
-Slovakia joined in October 2015 and Poland in September 2017.
+Czechia and Hungary joined in October 2014.
+Slovakia joined in October 2015, Poland in September 2017 and Greece in March 2024.
 The organisers also provide official websites to support retail sales, where it is possible to view the results of the draws shortly after they are recorded.

-Spain is only country to participate in both EuroMillions and Eurojackpot lottery games.
+Spain is the only country to participate in both EuroMillions and Eurojackpot lottery games.

 Private operators

 A number of non-official online lottery sites provide tickets or bets on the Eurojackpot lottery.
 Some of these operators are state-licensed, while others are not.
 Generally, lottery tickets are restricted to purchase by adults, according to the Age of majority in a particular country.
 Countries such as Slovenia, Iceland and Italy restrict most private operators from offering lotteries.